satvikahuja/Character_Level_Language_model/README.md

 4. **Part 4: Backpropagation**
    - Implementing manual backpropagation for a neural network.
    - Understanding gradients and their role in optimization.
+   - Pytorchifying the code!

-5. **Part 5: Convolutional Neural Networks (CNNs)**
+5. **Part 5: WaveNet-style Language Model**
-   - Introducing CNNs and their use cases.
+   - Implementing a hierarchical neural network with **embedding layers**, **batch normalization**, and **tanh activations**.
+   - Using a stacked model with **consecutive flattening** to mimic WaveNet-style architectures for text generation.
-   - Building and training a CNN from scratch.
+   - Generating names by training a character-level language model.

 ## 🛠️ Project Structure
 Each part of the series is implemented in a separate Jupyter Notebook:
-- `makemore_part1_bigrams.ipynb` - Implementation of a bigram model.
+- `Makemore1` - Implementation of a bigram model.
-- `makemore_part2_mlp.ipynb` - Implementation of a Multi-Layer Perceptron (MLP).
+- `Makemore2` - Implementation of a Multi-Layer Perceptron (MLP).
-- `makemore_part3_bn.ipynb` - Adding Batch Normalization to the MLP.
+- `Makemore3` - Adding Batch Normalization to the MLP.
-- `makemore_part4_backprop.ipynb` - Manual backpropagation for the MLP.
+- `Makemore4` - Manual backpropagation for the MLP.
-- `makemore_part5_cnn.ipynb` - Implementation of a Convolutional Neural Network (CNN).
+- `Makemore5` - Implementation of a WaveNet-style language model for name generation.

 ## 📂 How to Use
 1. Clone the repository: